electron/electron/docs/api/protocol.md

 # protocol

-The `protocol` module can register a new protocol or intercept an existing protocol, so you can custom the response to the requests for various protocols.
+The `protocol` module can register a new protocol or intercept an existing protocol, so you can customize the response to the requests for various protocols.

 An example of implementing a protocol that has the same effect with the `file://` protocol: